 A narcissistic person can feel shame for the things they do.
 However, they don’t want to feel this shame, so they Project their shame into others by blame-shifting to escape accountability and avoid taking any responsibility.
 To prevent them from feeling any form of emotions like guilt and remorse.
 As a coping mechanism, they delude themselves and those around them to avoid any painful emotions, that their own reality is the only reality, and it’s real, even though it isn’t.

 Their reality is often indeed seen by them that way, and even at times when it isn’t, they tell themselves and others their truth that much their own subconscious believes it to be real.
 They have to create a story in their own heads perceived in the only way they want to see it, which is everything is always someone else’s fault and never their own.
 The more this goes around their head, the more they believe it to be accurate, and why their stories are so convincing even when things don’t quite add up.

 How to disarm.

-Write down what they told, then write down your reality.
+Write down what they told you, then write down your reality.

-The narcissist will project any unhealed parts of themselves onto others, as they simply will not and can not take responsibility for their own actions, they don’t like how they are empty, they need approval and seek attention, they are pathologically Jealous And Envious of those around them, they will fabricate, distort, lie, Triangulation and blame shift any of their own wrongdoings onto others.
-This creates an alternative or false reality in the narcissist’s own mind.
+The narcissist will project any unhealed parts of themselves onto others, as they simply will not and can not take responsibility for their own actions.
+They don’t like how they are empty, they need external approval and seek attention, they are pathologically Jealous And Envious of those around them, and they will fabricate, distort, lie, Triangulation and blame shift any of their own wrongdoings onto others.
+This creates an alternative or false reality in the narcissist’s mind.

 When you question them about something, and they say you’re jealous, it’s either to deflect the truth or because they are jealous.